Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <p> So far the outline of the states is displayed and Leaflet is functioning, which is a good starting point.
 This map is not particularly useful yet, as it does not visualize data or convey information to the viewer. </p> <br>

 <p> Let's add some enhancements to make this web map more useful.
-Since we have percentages as our underlieing data, a chloropleth map would work well here.
+Since we have percentages as our underlieing data, a choropleth map would work well here.
 Additionally, we can create some pop ups that show the percentage of adults over 25 with a Bachelor's degree or higher. </p> <br>

-<p> Starting with some color for the map, we can create this using two functions.
+<p> Two functions can be used to add color to the map's educational attainment data.
 The first, "function getColor(d)", is a straightforward means of assigning data intervals a shade of purple -- higher values are shaded in darker purple.
-In this case, I pulled the values off a quantile classification of the same data in ArcGIS Pro.
+In this case, the values were pulled off a quantile classification of the same data in ArcGIS Pro and rounded.
 The second function serves as a general renderer that uses the first to fill the color. </p>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 function getColor(d) {